gvwilson/buildtogether.tech/src/research/index.md

 that `i`, `j`, and `n` are integers and that `s` is a string, while `x`, `y`, and `z` are either floating-point numbers or integers more or less equally.

-Similarly, programmers have argued for decades about whether [%i "type declaration!effect on readability" %]variables' data types[%/i%] should have to be declared or not, usually based on their personal experience as professionals rather than on any kind of data.
+Similarly, programmers have argued for decades about whether variables' data types[%i "type declaration!effect on readability" %] should have to be declared or not, usually based on their personal experience as professionals rather than on any kind of data.
 [%b Hanenberg2013 Endrikat2014 Fischer2015 %] found that requiring